jnv/lists/README.md

 * [nodejs-conference-cfps](https://github.com/rosskukulinski/nodejs-conference-cfps) – NodeJS and Javascript Conference Call for Presentations.
 * [NodeJS-Learning](https://github.com/sergtitov/NodeJS-Learning) – Resources to help you learn Node.js and keep up to date.
 * [offline-first](https://github.com/pazguille/offline-first) – Everything you need to know to create offline-first web apps.
+* [papers](https://github.com/NicolasT/papers) – A collection of papers found across the web.
 * [papers-we-love](https://github.com/papers-we-love/papers-we-love) – Papers from the computer science community to read and discuss.
 (Contains actual papers)
 * [pattern_classification](https://github.com/rasbt/pattern_classification) – A collection of tutorials and examples for solving and understanding machine learning and pattern classification tasks.
 * [PHPVietnam](https://github.com/andytruong/PHPVietnam) – PHP resources for Vietnamese.